Stock market today: Wall Street drifts ahead of Fed, inflation data

-NEW YORK (AP) — Stocks are ticking higher on Wall Street early Monday ahead of a big week for central banks and interest rates around the world.
+NEW YORK (AP) — Stocks are drifting on Wall Street Monday ahead of a big week for central banks and interest rates around the world.

-Cruise operator Carnival rode a 9.2% upswell as analysts upgraded its stock on signs demand remains steady for the industry and that pricing is holding up.
-Nasdaq, the exchange company that's pushing more into technology, fell 10% after saying it would buy Adenza, a risk management and regulatory software provider, for $10.5 billion in cash and stock.
+Stocks were mixed, with the S&P 500 nearly evenly split between winners and losers.
+Cruise operator Carnival rode a 12.7% upswell as analysts upgraded its stock on signs demand remains steady for the industry and that pricing is holding up.
+Nasdaq, the exchange company that's pushing more into technology, fell 11.7% after saying it would buy Adenza, a risk management and regulatory software provider, for $10.5 billion in cash and stock.

-The U.S. stock market has climbed to its highest level since August on hopes the economy may avoid a recession and the Federal Reserve may soon take it easier on its hikes to interest rates.
+The U.S. stock market is near its highest level since April 2022 on hopes the economy may avoid a recession and the Federal Reserve may soon take it easier on its hikes to interest rates.
 Traders are betting the Fed will hold rates steady at its next meeting, which concludes on Wednesday.
 That would be the first time it hasn't hiked rates at a meeting in more than a year.

 A halt or a pause to hikes would give the economy and financial markets some breathing room.
 The Fed has already pulled rates to their highest level since 2007 in hopes of driving down inflation, and the increases have helped cause high-profile U.S. bank failures and a monthslong contraction in the manufacturing industry.